hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 4. Look at outputs in Visit.
 Note that in addition to pressure and saturation there are all of the additional CLM output variables to look at.

-5. Calculate the water balance components and the flow at the outlet using Calc_Water_Blance.tcl and Flow_Calculation.tcl.
+5. Calculate the water balance components and the flow at the outlet using `PrePost_Processing/Calc_Water_Blance.tcl` and `PrePost_Processing/Flow_Calculation.tcl`.
 Use R or excel to look at the text outputs and look at the silos of water table depth in Visit.

 6. Make VTKs out of the outputs using VTK_example.tcl and experiment with visualizations in Visit